PRODUCT DETAILS

 RELATIONSHIP TO JUNIORS

-This is the fourth harvest year that we have worked with coffee from Blanca Riascos and Shared Source.
+This is the fifth harvest year that we have worked with coffee from Blanca Riascos and Shared Source.
 We were first introduced to Blanca's coffee through the importer, Shared Source.
-While we have yet to collectively gather cost of production data, we are currently working with Shared Source on a Cost of Production Covered Project.
+While we have yet to collectively gather cost of production data, we are currently working with Shared Source on a Cost of Production Covered Project with Jorge Rojas' coffee.
 We are fortunate enough to have worked with Blanca's coffee for this long, and we are constantly inspired by the cup quality of her coffees.

 HOW WE BREW COFFEE